Direct answer

 - Abbasi B et al. 2012 — Magnesium supplementation on primary insomnia PMID 23853635

-- PubMed — 35M+ biomedical studies
+- Research literature — 35M+ biomedical studies